 As described in Permanent Message Handling (page 7), messages are marked permanent if they contain database modifications that should be committed at the replica.
-DB's replication code decides if it must flush its transaction logs to disk depending on whether it receives sufficient permanent message acknowledgments from the participating replica.
+DB's replication code decides if it must flush its transaction logs to disk depending on whether it receives sufficient permanent message acknowledgments from the participating replicas.
 More importantly, the thread performing the transaction commit blocks until it either receives enough acknowledgments, or the acknowledgment timeout expires.

-The replication framework is fully capable of managing permanent messages for you if your application requires it (most do).
-Almost all of the details of this are handled by the replication framework for you.
-However, you do have to set some policies that tell the replication framework how to handle permanent messages.
+The Replication Manager is fully capable of managing permanent messages for you if your application requires it (most do).
+Almost all of the details of this are handled by the Replication Manager for you.
+However, you do have to set some policies that tell the Replication Manager how to handle permanent messages.